 With the recent release of the book Compliments of ChicagoHoodz: Chicago Street Gang Art & Culture it has brought me a great understanding of how the Morgan Deuces came to be.
 I will now rewrite this Morgan Deuce history using some of the book as a reference because it totally makes sense what was said in the book and Jinx has credible resources to back in up.

 The Morgan Deuces came to be in the year 1959 in the Near West Side neighborhood at the intersection of Taylor Street and Morgan Street and 16th to 18th on Morgan.
 The founder was Teddy Mcgee who was said to have been a former member of the Latin Counts.
 The Latin Counts started in 1955 under a different name but by very early 1959 they now went by the name “Latin Counts” in Pilsen effective that year.
-McGee founded the Morgan Deuces in 1959 at 16th to 18th and Morgan.
 The Deuces were also located up Morgan Street at Taylor and Morgan.